How To Devise a Logging Strategy

 There’s a lot of information out there on HOW and WHY to log.
 But there’s not much guidance on WHEN and WHAT to log.

-So I’ve scoured the literature and summarised what I believe are the 3 most useful rules of thumb.
+So we’ve scoured the literature and summarised what we believe are the 3 most useful rules of thumb.

 Rule 1: Always log to an audience